SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 In this code, first of all, we connect to the file of UNIX domain socket.
 Then we read a line, which is a header, from the socket.
-We parse the line to interpret the header, and generate the session ID by using it.
+We parse the line to interpret the header, and generate the session ID from it.
 After that, we read data if the event is DATA where the data length is specified by 'len' field in the header.